momii177/pokedex-InA/README.md

 A Pokédex application built with Laravel and Next.js.
-The backend fetches and aggregates Pokémon data from PokeAPI, while the frontend displays it in a scrollable layout with Pokémon filter (name) search bar and banners.
+The backend fetches and aggregates Pokémon data from [PokeAPI](https://pokeapi.co/docs/v2), while the frontend displays it in a scrollable layout with a search bar and banners.

-See https://pokeapi.co/docs/v2 for Poke API integratation

 Project Structure:-
 Backend: Laravel